Lumavate-Team/documentation/docs/2-development.rst

       .. figure:: ../images/cssfield.PNG
          :align: center
          :width: 500px
-         :alt: Image of the CSS Includes section from the component-set Add Version page
+         :alt: Image of the CSS Includes edit section from the component-set Add Version page.

          The component-set Add Version page allows users to add CSS using the CSS Include section.

       a.
-Click the + button by the CSS Includes header located in the fourth section of the Add Version form.
+Click the + add_circle_outline button by the CSS Includes header.
 This will create a new CSS variable field.

       b.
 Add your CSS variables to the CSS Include field.